pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Here is the syntax for a temporal update.
+  - We add this FOR PORTION OF clause to say what timeframe we want to target.
-- Examples
+- For example:
-  - Update the property tax appraisal for the year.
+  - Suppose we have a house and we want to update the property tax appraisal for the year 2020.
-  - Discover a house wasn't build until 1960.
-- In implementation these are practically the same, so I'll treat them together.
+  - We update just that timeframe.
+- Here we see a before and after.
+  - The green boxes are the same record, pre- and post-udpate.
+  - The yellow boxes are newly inserted records.
+    - The have the same values as the pre-update record, but their valid_at boundaries are changed.
+  - So doing a temporal update can actually cause inserts to happen.